 Education Time Frame

-According to BLS.gov, to become either a counseling, clinical, or research psychologist, a doctoral degree is typically required by most employers.
-Depending on whether the student is working towards a Ph.D., a Psy.D., or an Ed.D., the process for obtaining this particular type of degree can take anywhere from 3 to 7 years.
-The Ph.D. generally takes longer to obtain than the others.
+According to the U.S. Bureau of Labor Statistics, to become either a counseling, clinical or research psychologist, a doctoral degree is typically required by most employers.
+Depending on whether the student is working toward a PhD, a PsyD., or an EdD, the process for obtaining this particular type of degree can take anywhere from three to seven years.
+The PhD generally takes longer to obtain than the others.
 However, it is argued to be the most respected out of the lot.

 Licensing and Certification Time Frame

-To practice as a psychologist, all states, including the District of Columbia, require individuals to be licensed.
+To practice as a psychologist, all states and the District of Columbia require individuals to be licensed.
 Depending on the specific requirements of the state and how long it takes to complete the certification process, it can anywhere from a short amount of time to a long one for the individual to become officially licensed.
 Because psychology degrees open the door for many different types of jobs, the type of license required is not going to be the same for everyone.

 Training Time Frame

-An aspiring psychologist can expect to devote at least 1 to 2 years of professional experience before they can officially practice in psychology.
+An aspiring psychologist can expect to devote at least one or two years of professional experience before they can officially practice psychology.
 Additionally, many degrees have internship requirements that must be completed.
 The details and time frame concerning the internship often rely on where the internship is held and how long it’s specified to last.

 Overall, becoming a psychologist takes a bit of time to complete, but the rewards are infinite.
 Anyone that aspires to become a psychologist can expect to devote at least five years to their journey of becoming one.
-Not only is adequate time and experience required to officially earn the right to practice, but an individual must also exhibit various qualities such as analytical skills, patience, people skills, communication skills, and more.
-If becoming a psychologist seems like something you’d like to do, don’t be afraid to do a bit more research on it!
+Not only is adequate time and experience required to officially earn the right to practice, but an individual must also exhibit various qualities such as analytical skills, patience, people skills, communication skills and more.